staillansag/sag-unattended-installations/05.docker-image-builders/MSR/1015/msr-dce-custom-builder/README.md

 ### Modify the install.sh file

 Since you've forked and changed the Github repository, you need to make the build process point to your forked Github repository.
-In the install.sh file, location this section:
+In the install.sh file, located this section:
 ```
 git clone -b "${SUIF_TAG}" --single-branch \
   https://github.com/staillansag/sag-unattended-installations.git \